The Philadelphia Story (film): Critical reception

 Writing for The New York Times in 1940, Bosley Crowther wrote that the film "has just about everything that a blue-chip comedy should have—a witty, romantic script derived by Donald Ogden Stewart out of Philip Barry's successful play; the flavor of high-society elegance, in which the patrons invariably luxuriate; and a splendid cast of performers headed by Hepburn, Stewart, and Grant.
 If it doesn't play out this year and well along into next, they should turn the Music Hall into a shooting gallery ...
 Metro and Director George Cukor have graciously made it apparent, in the words of a character, that one of 'the prettiest sights in this pretty world is the privileged classes enjoying their privileges'.
 And so, in this instance, will you, too."

-Life named The Philadelphia Story its film of the week in January 1941, describing it as "among the best funny pictures" of the year.
+LIFE named The Philadelphia Story its film of the week in January 1941, describing it as "among the best funny pictures" of the year.

-The film has a 100% rating on Rotten Tomatoes based on 101 reviews, with an average rating of 9/10.
+The film has a 100% rating on Rotten Tomatoes based on 103 reviews, with an average rating of 9.1/10.
 The consensus reads: "Offering a wonderfully witty script, spotless direction from George Cukor, and typically excellent lead performances, The Philadelphia Story is an unqualified classic."
 Rotten Tomatoes has also ranked it as the best romantic comedy of all time.
+Metacritic, which uses a weighted average, assigned the a score of 96 out of 100, based on 13 critics, indicating "universal acclaim".

 The film was the last of four starring Grant and Hepburn following Sylvia Scarlett (1935), Bringing Up Baby (1938), and Holiday (1938).